 Once a mainstay of the executive saloon market, the original Ford Granada offers space, comfort and a great driving experience

-Ford was under no illusions when it came to replacing the Zephyr and Zodiac models.
-The firm was well aware that something more modern was needed.
-Work had begun in the late-1960s and the result was a car that celebrated its fiftieth birthday last year – the Granada (and Consul) of 1972.
+Ford knew that it had a big job on its hands when it came to replace its popular Zephyr and Zodiac models, and that a big step forward was needed to keep up with rivals Work had begun in the late 1960s and the result was a car that celebrated its 50th birthday in 2022 – the Granada (and Consul) of 1972.

-Built at both Dagenham and the Cologne plant, the big saloon and the estate available later the same year proved the perfect range-toppers for Ford and were cars that many aspired to.
-Having a Granada on the driveway showed you’d done well for yourself, and if you couldn’t quite stretch to a BMW or Mercedes then this was the next best thing.
-Especially if it wore the Ghia badge; this was the first European Ford to do so, and no doubt many an owner felt a twinge of superiority when they surveyed all the extra luxury kit.
+Built at Ford’s Dagenham and Cologne facilities, the big saloon (and estate available later the same year) proved the perfect range-topper for Ford.
+A Granada on the driveway showed you’d done well for yourself, and if you couldn’t quite stretch to a BMW or Mercedes then this was the next best thing.
+That was especially true if it wore the Ghia badge: it was the first European Ford to do so and brought lots of extra equipment and luxuries.

-Such badge snobbery aside the Granada had plenty to recommend it, from the spacious and comfortable interior to a driving experience that was much improved compared to its predecessors.
-Ford were on to a winner, and with numerous tweaks and updates it would last until 1977 when the Mk 2 was waiting in the wings.
+Such badge snobbery aside the Granada had plenty to like, from the spacious and comfortable interior to a driving experience that was much improved compared to its predecessors.
+Ford were on to a winner, and with numerous tweaks and updates the Granada would last until 1977 when the Mk2 was waiting in the wings.

 Bodywork